ABOUT THE CLT MODEL

 The East New York CLT is committed to deep and permanent affordability and seeks to serve low-income households poorly served by the private market.

-CLTs have proven especially effective at stabilizing and empowering communities during and after periods of acute crisis.
-For example, they helped protect residents during the 2008–2009 foreclosure crisis.
-(See: How CLTs fared in the foreclosure crisis – links to two reports and one article published in 2010 and 2011, all by Emily Thaden from the Grounded Solutions Network.)
+• CLTs have proven especially effective at stabilizing and empowering communities during and after periods of acute crisis.
+For example, a study by the Lincoln Institute of Land Policy found that CLTs helped protect residents during the 2008–2009 foreclosure crisis.

 Two major findings from these studies stand out: